Nikki Bella Opens Up About John Cena: ‘Our Timing Wasn’t Right’

 “I am very happy for him.
 As long as John is happy, I’m happy.”

-It turns out, Nikki and John have been open with one another despite being split up and Nikki revealed she knew that he was moving on.
+As it turns out, Nikki and John have been open with one another despite being split up and Nikki revealed she knew that he was moving on.

 “He and I had talked about it.
 That’s the other thing.
 It’s like, maybe that’s why it didn’t hurt me.
 I think I was just really curious to see who he was going on dinner dates with, which, you know, they’ll never be like ours.
 Just kidding!”